lorenzopaoria/Database-Project-Music-streaming-platform-for-distributed-systems/README.md

 ## User Interface

-The music streaming platform project includes a web-based user interface built using Flask, a Python web framework.
+The music streaming platform project includes a web-based user interface.
 The interface is divided into the following main sections:

 1. **Home Page**:
    - Displays featured artists, new releases, and personalized song recommendations for the logged-in user.